DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-04-updating-the-provider-and-school-autocompletes.md

 > UKPRN: 10000571 · URN: 133790

 Not all providers have both a UKPRN and a URN.
 We only show the identifiers that exist for each provider.

-## What we found

-The previous format gave users a reference number but not the location or other details needed to confirm they had selected the right record.
-Users searching for common school names, such as schools named after local landmarks or saints, found it particularly difficult.

-By showing location alongside the name and reference numbers, users can confirm their selection with confidence.

 ## Further considerations